 Flying leaves animation by A.C.
 Merkel.
-You must check out his website.

 "Summer Must End" Synopsis

 When Melanie Dwyer loses her corporate job in Toronto, she is beside herself with worry.
 What can a forty-something woman do to replace a well-paid management position in such a lousy economy?
 She is also recovering from a break-up with a long-time live-in lover, a relationship she'd thought would last for ever.
 Now she is jobless and love-less.

 In a fit of defiance, she sells her downtown condo and buys an old country property, "Summer House", hours east of Toronto, with the idea of running a bed and breakfast and living as much 'off the grid' as she can.
 It's her opportunity to prove how environmentally aware she's always been.
 Her best friend, Chris, doubts she can make a success of it; Mel has something to prove.